info@amethystresearch.net

 for low light level

-detection for telecommunications
+for telecommunications

 A special case of APD useful for detecting single photons in a time-resolved way for quantum optics, quantum communications